mattdavis0351/mongodb-labs/exercises/mongo-with-python.md

 Explore a MongoDB collection of your choice and put your :snake: skills to use!
 Come up with interesting queries.

-And if you want to go above and beyond, check out **list comprehensions** in Python and try converting your loops into super geeky one liners!
+And if you want to go above and beyond:
+- check out list comprehensions in Python and try converting your loops into super geeky one liners!
+- bring your data to life by visualizing your results with a Python visualization library like `matplotlib`!

 **Presentation: :alarm_clock: 25 minutes**